qemu/u-boot/doc/develop/logging.rst

 Figure out what to do with BUG(), BUG_ON() and warn_non_spl()

-Figure out what to do with assert()

 Add a way to browse log records

 Add a way to record log records for browsing using an external tool

-Add commands to add and remove filters

 Add commands to add and remove log devices

 Allow sharing of printf format strings in log records to reduce storage size for large numbers of log records

-Add a command-line option to sandbox to set the default logging level

-Convert core driver model code to use logging

-Convert uclasses to use logging with the correct category

 Consider making log() calls emit an automatic newline, perhaps with a logn() function to avoid that